 - Divide dough into four portions.
 Roll each portion into an 8-in. square.
 Cut into four 4-in. squares.
 Cut apple slices into thirds; toss with sugar, flour and cinnamon.
 Place 1/4 cup filling on each square; bring up the corners up over the filling and pinch to seal.
 Secure with a toothpick if needed.
 Place 3 in. apart on baking sheets coated with cooking spray.
 Cover and let rise in a warm place for 30 minutes.

 - Brush with milk; sprinkle with sugar.
 Bake at 375° for 12-14 minutes or until golden brown.
 Remove to wire racks.
-Discard toothpicks.
+Discard toothpicks before serving.
 Yield: 16 servings.

 Reviews forApple Pockets